 Is it modern?
 Is it classic?
 Rustic?
 Fun?
 Elegant?
 Your venue should inspire your invites and overall feel of your big day.
 For Lauren the sophisticated, hip and classic PALIHOUSE Hotel in West Hollywood inspired much of the design.
 Their use of serif classic fonts was something we both thought would be perfect to include in her designs.
 If you are getting married in a barn, you probably want a design that is more rustic.
-Married in gorgeous cathedral, maybe a more formal invite is a good idea.
+Married in gorgeous cathedral...maybe a more formal invite is a good idea?
 Consider the feeling your venue gives off before choosing a design style.

 2. Think about your COLORS.

-Before you get excited and start picking out invites, think about the color scheme that inspires you.
+Before you get excited and start picking out your invites, think about the color scheme that inspires you.
 Hopefully by the time you are ready to design your invites, you have the colors picked out.
 For Lauren, relying on her venues backdrop helped us pick a royal navy and dark turquoise.
 If you are getting married on the beach with white flowers, perhaps a bright red invite doesn't play off the relaxed beach-y feel.
 Are your bridesmaid dresses complimentary to your invites and venues?
 Color seems like a simple choice in the beginning, however you want the colors of your venue, flowers, linens and invites to feel cohesive and complimentary.

 3. Explore designs you like and compile them.

 With many of my design clients, after an initial consultation I ask them to create a pinterest board for their project.
 This helps clients get a feel for design elements they like without being overwhelmed.
-After a board is filled up, its easy for us both to see what kind of concepts and design elements a clients likes best, and eliminating things they don't.
-When Lauren and I created a board together, she first thought she liked a light, feminine, pink script-y design.
+After a board is filled up, its easy for us both to see what kind of concepts and design elements a clients likes best, and eliminate things they don't.
+When Lauren and I created her pinterest board together, she first thought she liked a light, feminine, pink script-y design.
 We later realized through her pin choices we loved bolder colors and simple, clean layouts even though we experimented the feminine feel first.